tomaverlaine/tomaverlaine.github.io/_posts/2024-05-19-guangzhou-connection.md

 ## Branches and New Growth

 Siugat's Qiii Snacks has never stop.
 It continues releasing new work, sometimes mythologised among younger listeners, but maintaining its own inscrutable pace.
-The label opened a physical shop in Guangzhou, *Portal*, selling records and merchandise, occasionally hosting small events.
+The label opened a physical shop Portal in Guangzhou, selling records and merchandise, occasionally hosting small events.
 Several cats live there year-round.

 The former members have taken different paths.
 Space and Siugat formed 想想 Xinxiang, sometimes jokingly called "YBS 2.0," with other Full Label members participating (Siugat later left).
-Bassist Androw brought to life 乔迁日, a proper shoegaze band that, following YBS's lead, has also since dissolved.
+Bassist Androw brought to life 乔迁日 Jo's Moving Day, a proper shoegaze band that, following YBS's lead, has also since dissolved.
 Its members quickly formed a new band with a name that sounds like a joke: I'm Fine, Thank You!
 And You?
 (IFTYAY).
 The music has shifted slightly, but the quality remains intact.
 Drummer Xiaoming, back in Jiangsu, formed multiple bands; his current act, 液藍 Blue Liquid, signed to 兵马司 Maybe Mars Records and will release a new album in 2026.

 Simultaneously, new labels began sprouting around Guangzhou's old core.
-In 2023, 螢石唱片 Fluorite Records was founded by members from Cheesemind, 乔迁日.
+In 2023, 萤石唱片 Fluorite Records was founded by members from Cheesemind, Jo's Moving Day.
 Beginning with Pocari Sweet's triumphant return to form, continuing through releases from established acts like Love Letter Lost, and encompassing event organization, Fluorite Records has demonstrated remarkable stability and reliability.

 In Shenzhen, a new label called 小动物唱片 Small Animals Records is growing.
 It has found its own position within China's broader indie and emo scene.
 They operate under the motto "DIY attack world," starting with zines and mixtapes, becoming known for cute illustrations and merchandise.
 Their approach mirrors Qiii Snacks' exactly; the two maintain close personal ties.